johnktaylor/repo-status/README.md

 **Options**

 -   `-repos <positions_or_names>`: A comma-separated list of repository positions or names to run the command on.
 If not specified, the command will run on all repositories.
+-   `--async`: Run the command in parallel across all repositories.
 -   `--dry-run`: Show what commands would be executed, without running them.
 -   `--json`: Output the results of the execution as a JSON object.

     ```bash
-    # Run 'git pull' on the 1st and 'my-repo' repositories in the config
+    # Run 'git fetch' on all repositories in parallel
-    repo-status.exe exec -repos "1,my-repo" <config_file> git pull
+    repo-status.exe exec --async repos.yaml git fetch
     ```